fabilab/iplotx/README.md

 ## Features
 - Plot networks from multiple libraries including networkx and igraph, using matplotlib as a backend. ✅
-- Plot trees from multiple libraries such as cogent3, ETE4, skbio, and biopython. ✅
+- Plot trees from multiple libraries such as cogent3, ETE4, skbio, biopython, and dendropy. ✅
 - Flexible yet easy styling, including an internal library of styles ✅
 - Interactive plotting, e.g. zooming and panning after the plot is created. ✅
 - Store the plot to disk thanks to the many matplotlib backends (SVG, PNG, PDF, etc.). ✅
+- 3D network visualisation with depth shading. ✅
-- Efficient plotting of large graphs using matplotlib's collection functionality. ✅
+- Efficient plotting of large graphs (up to ~1 million nodes on a laptop). ✅
 - Edit plotting elements after the plot is created, e.g. changing node colors, labels, etc. ✅
 - Animations, e.g. showing the evolution of a network over time. ✅
 - Mouse and keyboard interaction, e.g. hovering over nodes/edges to get information about them. ✅
 - Node clustering and covers, e.g. showing communities in a network. ✅
+- Edge tension, edge waypoints, and edge ports. ✅
 - Choice of tree layouts and orientations. ✅
 - Tree-specific options: cascades, subtree styling, split edges, etc. ✅
 - (WIP) Support uni- and bi-directional communication between graph object and plot object.🏗️